AtlanticOER Mini Logo

 Who Can Apply?

-At least one applicant must be currently employed by a CAAL-CBPA member institution and either be engaged in or proposing the adaptation or creation of the OER for a credit-bearing course at a CAAL-CBPA member institution.
+At least one applicant must be currently affiliated with a publicly funded post-secondary institution in the Atlantic region and either be engaged in or proposing the adaptation or creation of the OER for a credit-bearing course at their institution.
 At least one applicant must be able to assign readings for the credit bearing course for which the OER is intended.
 Single, joint, or team applications are all encouraged.

 Eligible Expenses